My prescription

 Atorvastatin is used to lower cholesterol and triglyceride levels in the blood.
 It is commonly prescribed to reduce the risk of heart attack, stroke, and other heart-related complications, particularly in individuals with risk factors such as type 2 diabetes, coronary heart disease, or other cardiovascular conditions.

-Can you eat eggs while taking atorvastatin?
+Can you eat bananas if you take atorvastatin?